Path-Kernel Method for Differentiating Unstable Diffusions: Degeneration to some well-known cases

-With these, our main theorem degenerates to the following expression, which is the Bismut-Elworthy-Li formula.

-The benefit is that we do not need the differentiability of $\Phi$ since $v_T=0$.
+A benefit of this special choice of schedule function \(\alpha_t\) is that we no longer need differentiability of \(\Phi\), since \(v_T=0\).

-The downside of using the special schedule is that it tends to damp the instability \textit{un}evenly: it incurs too little damping at the start of the time span. $u_t$ can grow too large and it requires many samples to compute the expectation.
-In contrast, we choose $\alpha_t$ to act in a way such that it reduces the growth rate of $v_t$ uniformly.
-This contrast is even sharper when we compute the linear response of physical measures, since $u_t$ can grow unbounded over an infinite time span in a unstable system.
+The downside of using this special schedule is that it tends to damp the instability \textit{un}evenly: it applies too little damping near the beginning of the time interval.
+As a result, \(u_t\) can grow too large, and computing the expectation then requires many samples.
+In contrast, we choose \(\alpha_t\) so as to reduce the growth rate of \(v_t\) more uniformly.
+This contrast is even sharper when computing the linear response of stationary measures, since \(u_t\) may grow without bound over an infinite time interval in an unstable system.